juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 ---
-title: "Project Specific Cofinancing"
+title: "Project-specific Cofinancing"
 date: 2020-05-14T09:31:01+08:00
 main_image: images/modalities/psc.jpg
 id: dr-psc
-summary: Project-specific cofinancing, whether for a loan or a grant, is undertaken by ADB and a financing partner through a signed cofinancing agreement if the cofinancing is to be administered by ADB, or a memorandum of understanding if the cofinancing will not be ADB-administered.
+summary: Project-specific cofinancing, whether for a loan or a grant, is undertaken by ADB and a financing partner through a signed cofinancing agreement, if the cofinancing is to be administered by ADB, or a memorandum of understanding, if the cofinancing will not be ADB-administered.
 ADB also accesses the resources of Global Funds for project-specific cofinancing.
 In 2019, ADB mobilized $4.71 billion in loans and grants from partners.
 projects:
   - item:
     title: "Philippines: Malolos-Clark Railway Project"
     url: https://www.adb.org/projects/52083-001/main
     image: philippines.jpg
-    cost: $6,139 million
+    cost: $6.14 billion
     partners:
-      - name: "Japan International Cooperation Agency- **$2,011 million**"
+      - name: "Japan International Cooperation Agency- **$2.01 billion**"
     approval: May 2019
     completion: May 2019
   - item: